rust-random/rand/README.md

 -   `std_rng` enables inclusion of `StdRng`, `thread_rng` and `random`
     (the latter two *also* require that `std` be enabled)

-Optionally, the following dependencies can be enabled:

--   `log` enables logging via the `log` crate

 Additionally, these features configure Rand:

 -   `small_rng` enables inclusion of the `SmallRng` PRNG